Showing 1 to 4 of 4 databases starting with “d”. (View all databases)

 Access Level: Licensed, On-Site Visitor, TMC Academic User

-Descriptions: This is a differential diagnosis tool within AccessMedicine.
-Drawing on the texts from the main database, it draws in material on over a thousand diseases and disorders to assist the student or physician in formulating correct diagnoses.
+Descriptions: Look for this database in AccessMedicine, under Quick Reference / DDx.
+Drawing on the texts from the main database, it gathers material on over a thousand diseases and disorders to assist the student or physician in formulating correct diagnoses.

 Keywords: clinical decision-making, differential diagnosis, medical students, physicians